Marvel Doesn't Need Johnathan Majors... Or Kang

-Marvel actor Johnathan Majors was found guilty of reckless assault in the third degree and guilty of harassment this week after being charged earlier this year.
+Marvel actor Jonathan Majors was found guilty of reckless assault in the third degree and guilty of harassment this week after being charged earlier this year.
 A statement from The Hollywood Reporter said,

 “In total, Majors faced four charges of assault, aggravated harassment and harassment after he called 911 on March 25, when he said he found his ex-partner, Grace Jabbari, unconscious in their apartment.
 Police arrested Majors after finding apparent injuries on Jabbari, including a laceration behind her ear and a bruised and fractured finger.
 Majors pleaded not guilty to all charges.”